vivocha/bot-sdk/README.md

 #### BotResponse Examples

-An example of response sent back by a Wit.ai based Bot.
+An example of text response sent back by a Wit.ai based Bot.
 It is related to the request in the BotRequest sample above in this document.

 ```javascript